 2. PROJECT: Zed

 I’m sure many rank this splash art as Zed’s best, and quite frankly, I can fully understand.
 I mean, what’s not to love about it?
-It’s an action-packed and colorful splash art, with great detail and shading – it’s pure eye-candy!
+It’s an action-packed and colorful splash art, with great detail and awesome shading – it’s pure eye-candy!
 While it’s difficult to order these illustrations, I’m gonna keep firm on my ranking.
 However, it shouldn’t take away from Jason Chan’s splash.
-If anything, it should lead to a discussion about these brilliant artists and their phenomenal capabilities.
-Nevertheless, this illustration deserves praise and recognition, as it’s so vibrant and energetic, as if Zed’s about to leap off the splash art.
+If anything, it should lead to a discussion about these artists and their phenomenal capabilities.
+Nevertheless, PROJECT: Zed’s splash deserves recognition, being so vibrant and energetic, like Zed’s about to leap off the splash art.
 In addition, it looks like a freeze-frame, with Zed in the midst of battle, making it a challenging composition overall.
-While it’s over-the-top, it’s also masterfully crafted and likely lead to numerous skin purchases!
+While it’s over-the-top, it’s also masterfully crafted, easily top 2 when it comes to Zed splash arts!

 1. Championship Zed